WE ALWAYS PUT THE AUDIENCE FIRST...

 We want an engaged audience in the room as much as you do.
 That's why we'll provide materials to help you with event promotion, sponsorships, and marketing.

-For example, here's a 90-second promotional video that we wrote, filmed, edited, and produced at the request of a transportation client for an upcoming conference on the future of transit.
+For example, here are three recent short promotional videos that our team wrote, filmed, edited, and produced at the request of clients for upcoming conferences:

 You can use videos like this with potential event attendees and sponsors, getting them excited about the topic — and, possibly, interested in a sponsorship package.